Skip to main content

 • Simple calculations

-Exact calculations and General calculations are based on an algorithm using the athlete's heart rate during training for the calculation.
+Accurate calculations and General calculations are based on an algorithm using the athlete's heart rate during training for the calculation.
 Simple calculation is an existing method based on the RPE determined by the athlete after training.

 Important